 The Communication for Regulated Health Professions (CRHP) Project began with a qualitative analysis of the communication competency descriptors for the 26 Health Regulatory Colleges in Ontario.
 As a follow up to this work, common competencies were grouped and a consolidated list of communication competencies was developed.
 Finally, a group of regulators and health care professionals participated in a focus group to review the competencies in reference to a communicative competence framework.

-Findings indicate that it is feasible to describe relevant communication competencies across health care professionals while connecting to broader theories of language and communication.
-In a following project, we will confirm this through a Delphi study as a component of our Sim Project, during which we will develop, pilot, and evaluate a performance-based communication competency training module for health professionals in Ontario.
+Findings indicate that it is feasible to describe relevant communication competencies across healthcare professionals while connecting to broader theories of language and communication.
+These findings served as the foundation for the SIM Project, which leveraged transferrable communication competencies to develop, pilot, and evaluate a performance-based communication training program for health professionals in Ontario.

 Creating a Communicative Competence Centre

 The Ontario Centre of Excellence for Communication Competency Assessments (the OCECCA Project) is now embodied in the Touchstone Institute Communicative Competence Centre.
 This innovative hub brings together occupation-specific subject matters experts, exam developers and researchers into a specialized hub for the development, administration and maintenance of occupation-specific language assessments.

 While most language tests assess proficiency for general, English for specific-purpose assessments allow examinees to demonstrate language ability in targeted situations.
 Examinees who complete occupation-specific language assessments are more engaged in the testing process and feel that test preparation is worthwhile because it introduces occupational communication tasks.
 Learn more about our language and communication assessments: